Take a trip to the Outback in your own kitchen with this homemade, super easy recipe for blooming onion bites!

 - 3 tablespoons sour cream

 - 2 teaspoons ketchup

-Cut the onion in half and make slices down the onion to make wedges.
+- Cut the onion in half vertically and make slices down the onion to make wedges.
 In a bowl, toss flour and seasonings except seasoning salt.
-In a second bowl, whisk eggs, milk and 1/2 cup water.
+In a second bowl, whisk eggs, milk, and water.

 (Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)